Squeeze More Data Out of Your Analytic Rules

 In closing, consider these three questions when using Microsoft Sentinel analytic rules in your organization:

 - How can we use analytic rules to facilitate quicker resolution of cybersecurity incidents in the cloud?

 - Which new entity mappings should we add to our existing analytic rules to make our investigations more effective?

-- When should we bypass input validation rules built in Azure Sentinel so that we can get more information out of our analytic rules if needed?
+- When should we bypass input validation rules built in Microsoft Sentinel so that we can get more information out of our analytic rules if needed?